 Wayne V. Black Memorial Scholarship Award

 Energy Telecommunications & Electrical Association

 The Energy Telecommunications & Electrical Association (ENTELEC) sponsors the annual Wayne V. Black Memorial Scholarship Award.
 Named for a long-time champion of oil and gas companies, this award is open to those seeking a degree in computer science.

 New topics and eligibility criteria for the scholarship application come out in October each year.
 Past recipients majored in computer engineering, computer science, and other engineering disciplines.
 It is a top scholarship for computer science major students.

 West Virginia Engineering, Science and Technology Scholarship Program

 College Foundation of West Virginia

-This completes our list of 30 great scholarships for computer science.
+This concludes our list of 30 great scholarships for computer science and computer science engineering.